rnlgreen/pico/README.md

 * 'reload' - causes the pico to FTP the latest set of python scripts from an FTP repository, using SHA256 checksums to work out which ones need updating
 * 'restart' - causes the pico to execute the machine.restart() method to reboot the pico
 * 'datetime' - causes the pico to report back its local date and time, to verify the NTP sync worked
+* 'status' - causes the pico to report back status of sensors etc.

 pico[n].py - These scripts contain code specific to the tasks I want individual pico modules to perform